Recompiling with ServBay

 ,--includedir

-, etc. to specify installation paths pointing to the ServBay Development Library’s common directory${SERVBAY_COMMON_PATH}
+, and similar flags should point to ServBay Development Library's common directory${SERVBAY_COMMON_PATH}

 1